Non-Fiction

 UNASSIMILABLE offers a radical vision of Asian American political identity informed by a refusal of Whiteness and collective care for each other.
 It is a forthright declaration against assimilation and in service of cross-racial, anti-imperialist solidarity and revolutionary politics.
 Scholarly yet accessible, informative and informed, this book is a major addition to Ethnic Studies and American Studies.

-- PRE-ORDER: Black in Blues: How a Color Tells the Story of My People
+- Black in Blues: How a Color Tells the Story of My People

 Imani Perry